 H1N1 Flu Virus (Swine Flu)

-Antibiotics, which treat bacterial infections, will not work against swine flu because it is a virus.
-However, some of the same antiviral drugs that are used to treat seasonal flu also work against H1N1 swine flu.
-Oseltamivir (Tamiflu) and zanamivir (Relenza) appear to be the most effective antiviral drugs against the swine flu.
+Some of the same antiviral drugs that are used to treat seasonal flu also work against H1N1 swine flu.
+Oseltamivir (Tamiflu), peramivir (Rapivab), and zanamivir (Relenza) seem to work best, although some kinds of swine flu don’t respond to oseltamivir.

-Over-the-counter pain remedies (Tylenol, Motrin) and cold and flu medications can help relieve aches, pains, and fever, but they won't actually treat swine flu.
-Avoid giving aspirin to children under age 18 because of the risk for a serious condition known as Reye syndrome.
-Check to make sure that over-the-counter cold medications do not contain aspirin before giving them to children.
+Over-the-counter pain remedies and cold and flu medications can help relieve aches, pains, and fever.
+Don't give aspirin to children under age 18 because of the risk of Reye’s syndrome.
+Make sure that over-the-counter cold medications do not have aspirin before giving them to children.